-Cadasta Foundation, a nonprofit to meet the growing demand of documenting land and resource rights for those left out of formal land administration systems in works to tackle land administration tools and technology designed to help its partners efficiently rights information-particularly in places where governments are failing in delivering the public good of equitable and affordable land and easy-to-use digital tools to atenables them to make data-based helps governments plan and deploy services and infrastructure where they are needed.
-Cadasta Platform Colombia, Bangladesh, Kenya, Tanzania, Haiti, Nepal, Myanmar, Kosovo, and the United States.
+Cadasta Foundation, a nonprofit documenting land and resource rights for those left out of formal emerging economies.
+Cadasta works to tackle land administration tools and technology designed rights information-particularly in places where governments are failing in delivering the public good of equitable and affordable land and easy-to-use digital tools to atrisk communities and individuals enables them to make data-based for and recover from disasters and helps governments plan and deploy services and infrastructure where Colombia, Bangladesh, Kenya, Kosovo, and the United States.